agustus9/GRC-and-Data-Security-Portfolio/purview-lab/Microsoft_Purview_DLP_Lab.md

 ![Microsoft Purview Lab Banner](Microsoft_Purview_Lab_Banner.png)

-This GitHub-based lab simulates how Microsoft Purview’s DLP tools can be structured and implemented using prewritten templates, keyword dictionaries, and POA&M response workflows.
+This GitHub-based lab simulates how Microsoft Purview’s DLP tools can be structured and implemented using prewritten templates and keyword dictionaries.

 > 🧪 This is a simulated training lab, not a production environment.